 Interested in getting started with us?
 Here's details:

 Please note: our program is designed for riders who have enough experience to ride "off leash" and join small group lessons.
 No prior dressage experience is necessary.
 If you are a beginning horseperson, see our "Beginners" page.
 Please note: because of the high demand for our services, Seven Oaks Farm is not accepting minors as students at this time.
 Things do change, so feel free to check back in the future.

 THE LESSON ITSELF FOR ADULTS WHO ARE EXPERIENCED HORSEPEOPLE

 Everyone must wear an SEI-approved safety helmet, specific to horseback riding.
 Please note that the helmet must have been purchased within the past 5 years and be free from incidents.
 As well, please wear breeches, paddock boots & half-chaps or tall dress boots, and gloves.
 For your first few lessons, we can loan most of you a helmet and many of you paddock boots; you should wear long, comfortable pants and closed-toed shoes.
-Please note: if we do not have a helmet that fits your head comfortably and safely, you will not be able to ride until you have a helmet of your own... click here for more information about attire
+Please also note: if we do not have a helmet that fits your head comfortably and safely, you will not be able to ride until you have a helmet of your own... click here for more information about attire

 YOUR FITNESS LEVEL

 Before your first lesson, we’re going to ask you some questions about your body and your life: how old are you, how tall are you, how much do you weigh, what is your current exercise program, do you have any physical/mental issues that could make riding more difficult, etc. We ask them so that we can make sure that we have a horse that can carry you safely.

 PAYING FOR THE FIRST LESSON/CANCELLING THE FIRST LESSON